cybereality/godot-super-scaling/README.md

 Please download the add-on via the official Godot AssetLib inside the Godot Editor.

+For manual install, download the `SuperScaling` folder from this repository and copy it into your Godot project.

 ## CONFIGURATION

 * Add the `SuperScaling.tscn` scene to your main scene tree, it should be just below the root node.